Free invisible hit counter

 3. FOREIGN PERSONEL HIRED AS EXECUTIVES FOR A BUSINESS IN THE FREE ZONE OF COLON

-Foreigners entering Panama having executive positions, management, or specialized technicians in businesses authorized to operate in the Free Zone of Colon, with a salary no less than Two Thousand dollars ($2,000) monthly will be able to request the Panama Temporary Residency Visa.
+Foreigners entering Panama having executive positions, management, or specialized technicians in businesses authorized to operate in the Free Zone of Colon, with a salary no less than Two Thousand dollars ($2,000 USD) monthly will be able to request the Panama Temporary Residency Visa.

 In addition to the common requirements established in Article 28 of the Decree Law, the applicant must submit the following documents:

-1. Work permit and copy of the work permit card
+1. Panama Work permit and copy of the work permit card

 2. Letter of responsibility of the business, where the duties are evident, as well as, the salary of the applicant;